polterguy/phosphorusfive/plugins/p5.web/README.md

 You can modify the "status message" and the "status code" of your response using these two Active Events.

-* [set-http-status-code] - Sets the "status code", requires an integer, or an expression leading to an integer as its input
+* [p5.web.response.set-status-code] - Sets the "status code", requires an integer, or an expression leading to an integer as its input
-* [set-http-status] - Sets the "status message", tolerates anything that is convertible into text
+* [p5.web.response.set-status-description] - Sets the "status message", tolerates anything that is convertible into text

 ### Ninja tricks when creating web services

-One thing you should realize about *[echo]* and *[p5.web.request.get-body]*, is that you can both pass in, and return Hyperlambda, which you then convert to p5.lambda, for then to evaluate it as such.
+One thing you should realize about *[p5.web.echo]* and *[p5.web.request.get-body]*, is that you can both pass in, and return Hyperlambda, which you then convert to p5.lambda, for then to evaluate it as such.
 This feature of P5, allows you to pass "code" from your client, to a server, and have the server evaluate your "code", for then to return "code" back again, which the client evaluates on its side.